This post is sponsored by Vital Proteins, all opinions are my own.

 Are you in search of the perfect Christmas Cookie?
 These Peppermint Chocolate Cookies are it.
 They are a slightly crunchy chocolate peppermint wafer cookie, dipped or topped with delicious peppermint flavored chocolate, and sprinkled with goodness.
 These are the perfect holiday cookie!
 And will disappear quick because they are delicious.

 It is holiday cookie season, and I couldn’t be more excited about it.
 There is just something magical about celebrating the holidays with decadent cookies, and these top the list amongst my favorites.
 This recipe is actually from Sally’s Baking Addiction, it is her copycat thin mint recipe, but I changed it up a little, in the method of preparation, as well as the size and end result.
 And I added a special ingredient.
+If you’re looking for another delicious cookie option try these no bake cookies!

 I love a good thin mint cookie, but I wanted BIG, and beautiful Christmas cookies, and that is what I got with these.
 Plus, did I mention they are pretty easy?
 The hardest part is rolling them out.
 Luckily I had my mom around, and she is an expert with a rolling pin, and helped me whip them out quick.
 Marble rolling pins are great because they prevent sticking.
 These cookies do require some chilling.
 And they do have one very special addition: Vital Proteins!